Wenfeng-Zhu/HoloLens-2_Laser-Puzzle/Documentation/Mechanism Implementaiton.md

     }
 }
 ```
-``LaserBeam Class`` is used to execute the **Laser-Machanism** I disscussed above.
+``LaserBeam Class`` is used to execute the **Laser-Mechanism** I disscussed above.
 And use the `Destroy` function to make sure we always have only one LaserBeam object.

 ## Checkpoint
 The mechanism  of CheckPoint is actually the same as the above-mentioned ray collision detection.
 Through the collision information to get the object of collision, and re-set its color.